 - Masquerade: Witches, demons and vampires all keep themselves hidden from normal humans.
 Diana is always keen to assure others no muggles saw when she accidentally did magic.

-- Our Vampires Are Different: They look indistinguishable from humans ordinarily, are unaffected by sunlight, don't age, and turn others by giving them some of their blood.
+- Our Vampires Are Different: They look indistinguishable from humans ordinarily, are unaffected by sunlight, don't age, have superhuman strength and speed and turn others by giving them some of their blood.

 - Really 700 Years Old: Matthew estimates he was born about AD 500, and became a vampire in around 537, making him over 1500.